The information content of jet quenching and machine learning assisted observable design: Information loss: the underlying event and background subtraction

 From the perspective of information content, this presents two distinct mechanisms by which the information in jet quenching can be lost.
 First, the fluctuating underlying event can be viewed as a source of noise.
 One cannot distinguish particles arising from underlying event from those correlated to the jet, and so to the extent that the noise distribution overlaps with the signal distribution, the ability to distinguish the two is irrecoverably reduced.
 Second, background subtraction algorithms themselves can cause information loss.
 Since background subtraction inherently involves removal of particles from the jet, and one does not have exact knowledge of which particles arise from the underlying event, this procedure strictly results in information loss.

 The jet classification methods used in Section~\ref{sec:classification} can be used to evaluate the magnitude of each of these contributions.
-Within the context of the parton shower models considered, we assess the overall impact of the underlying event on the jet classification performance by comparing a PFN trained only on the hard jet particles to a PFN trained on the combination of jet and background particles (after performing constituent subtraction).
+Within the context of the parton shower models considered, we assess the overall impact of the underlying event on the jet classification performance by comparing a PFN trained only on the hard jet particles to a PFN trained on the combination of jet and background particles (after performing constituent subtraction, as described in Sec.~\ref{sec:event_generation}).
+In order to perform a controlled comparison, in both cases we select jets based on the \pTjet{} of the particles from PYTHIA8 or JEWEL alone.
 Figure \ref{fig:roc-background} shows that there is a dramatic decrease in the classification power due to the presence of the underlying event.
 We also plot PFNs trained on jet particles with $\pT>1$~GeV.
 Comparing the ROC curves with and without this requirement, we find that in the case without background, a large discrimination power resides in the soft physics – whereas in the case with background, the presence of soft information makes no difference.
 That is, in the presence of background, sufficiently soft discrimination is no longer useful – and the discrimination is dominated by hard physics.
 This observation presents a delicate challenge for the study of jet quenching: soft information is crucial to maximize discrimination between quenched and unquenched jets, yet the fluctuating underlying event fundamentally prevents much of this information from being accessed.

 In order to disentangle how much of this information loss is due to inherent noise of the fluctuating background, and how much is due to the background subtraction algorithm, we compare the classification performance before and after background subtraction is performed.
 To do this, we fix the jet axis using the hard jet in order to avoid distortion of the axis by the fluctuating background.
 We consider three different jet populations, each defined by a cone of particles within rapidity-azimuth distance of $\Delta R=0.4$ from the common axis.
 The three different particle selections we consider are: \begin{enumerate} \item Hard jet particles only \item Hard jet particles and background particles, with constituent subtraction applied \item Hard jet particles and background particles, without background subtraction \end{enumerate}